Skip to content

 • There is exactly one <div id="localbot-contact"> in the DOM

-• There is exactly one script tag loading localbot.io/api/widget/
+• There is exactly one script loading https://www.localbot.io/api/widget/YOUR_WIDGET_ID

-• No console errors related to localbot or Content-Security-Policy
+• No console errors mention localbot or Content-Security-Policy

 Common mistakes

-These are the most frequent errors made by AI agents installing localbot.
+These are the most frequent errors made by AI agents connecting localbot.
 Avoid all of them.

-Do not build a custom HTML form. localbot renders its own form inside the target div.
+Do not build a custom HTML form for Path B. The full localbot form is loaded by the localbot script.
 Adding a <form> element alongside it creates a duplicate.

-Do not create a backend route.
-There is no /api/contact route to write.
-Form submissions go directly from the browser to localbot's servers.
+Do not create a backend route for Path B. There is no /api/contact route to write.
+Floating-form submissions go directly from the browser to localbot.

 Do not load the script more than once.
-Check that the widget script tag does not appear in both a layout file and a page component.
+Check that the localbot script does not appear in both a layout file and a page component.

 On this page